 Adult Psychiatric Morbidity Survey - Provides data on the prevalence of both treated and untreated psychiatric disorder in the English adult population (aged 16 and over).

-Breast and Cosmetic Implant Registry (BCIR) – A data set containing details on English individuals who have and breast implant procedures by both NHS and private providers.
+Breast and Cosmetic Implant Registry (BCIR) – A data set containing details of individuals who have had breast implant procedures in England, by both NHS and private providers.

 Cancer Registration Data (details to follow)